tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 ```
 *When you save this code, you will be asked to "Save Scene As...".
 Just click **Save** here to save your scene as **Main.tscn**.*

+Note that, if you chose to change your port number in the [Putting it all together](#putting-it-all-together) section, you will need to use that same port number in this script too.

 This file is kind of analogous to `server/protocol.py` in that is contains most of the logic and our state machine.
 Notice we have a state function called `PLAY` that doesn't contain anything yet, we will fill this out soon.

 Aside from that, our `client/main.gd` script simply contains functions for receiving network data and passing it on to our state function.